Use the following menu options to navigate the Skylar One user interface:

 - Scheduled.
 The process is launched on a regular schedule.

 - Always.
-The process always runs while SL1 is running.
+The process always runs while Skylar One is running.

 - Through a modular design, allowing functions to be distributed to multiple processing platforms.